What is the Absolute Best Way to Learn Meditation?

 Below you’ll find extra tools to learn meditation.
 I have used all of these myself.

 Books to learn meditation

 First off, there is ‘ The mind illuminated‘, by Culadasa.
 You can follow the previous link to Amazon.
-This book covers all there is to know about concentration meditation by using focus on the breath.
+This book covers all there is to know about concentration meditation by using a focus on the breath.

-A much better option is ‘Mindfulness: An Eight-Week Plan for Finding Peace in a Frantic World‘ by Mark Williams, who is one of the creators of the much acclaimed MBCT program (Mindfulness Based Cognitive Therapy).
+A much better option is ‘Mindfulness: An Eight-Week Plan for Finding Peace in a Frantic World‘ by Mark Williams, one of the creators of the much acclaimed MBCT program (Mindfulness Based Cognitive Therapy).

 This book takes a gradual approach.
 Over a period of 8 weeks, you will learn various techniques related to mindfulness meditation.
 The body scan is a part of this program.
 But many others.